Makonede/botw-autosplitter/README.md

 # botw-autosplitter

-An autosplitter for The Legend of Zelda: Breath of the Wild (Switch 1.6.0).
+A LiveSplit autosplitter for The Legend of Zelda: Breath of the Wild (Switch 1.6.0).